Jutho/TensorOperations.jl/docs/src/man/indexnotation.md

 ## Index compatibility and checks

 Indices with the same label, either open indices on the two sides of the equation, or contracted indices, need to be compatible.
-For `AbstractArray` objects, this means they must have the same size, or more generally, the same range, as obtained with `axes(array, i)`.
+For `AbstractArray` objects, this means they must have the same size.
 Other tensor types might have more complicated structure associated with their indices, and requires matching between those.
 The function [`checkcontractible`](@ref) is part of the interface that can be used to control when tensors can be contracted with each other along specific indices.

 If indices don't match, the contraction will spawn an error.
 However, this can be an error deep within the implementation, at which point the error message will provide little